Verdra Rules · v0.1

 Authority

-Agent committed the principal to an action the principal disputes the agent was authorized to take.
-Interpretive; human review by default until the B.3.2(c) gate-removal condition is satisfied.
+An Agent committed its Principal to an action the Principal disputes the Agent was authorized to take.
+Interpretive; human review by default until the B.3.2(c) gate-removal condition is satisfied for the specific interpretive term at issue.

 Human review · Tier 2 remedies